Mean-field Approximations for Stochastic Population Processes with Heterogeneous Interactions: Introduction

-\revision{ {\it General approximation of population processes by MFAs.} We show that if the heterogenous interactions are {\it locally dense}, then a MFA which takes the interactions into account -- commonly known as a $N$-intertwined mean-field approximation (NIMFA) -- provides a good approximation of the stochastic population process.
+{\it General approximation of population processes by MFAs.} We show that if agent interactions are {\it locally dense}, then a MFA which takes the interactions into account, commonly known as a $N$-intertwined mean-field approximation (NIMFA), provides a good approximation of the stochastic population process.
 This is our most general and technically challenging result.
-In previous work on finite, non-asymptotic interactions, it was assumed that agent interactions were {\it homogenous} \cite{BenaimWeibull, sandholm_staudigl_2018}, in which case the population process is a Markov process.
-From here, standard concentration results for Markov processes could be applied to prove the accuracy of the classical MFA.
-On the other hand, in our setting of {\it generic} interactions, the population process does {\it not} evolve autonomously due to the lack of symmetry in the system.
-To get around this issue, we construct a novel family of auxiliary processes which, remarkably, {\it can} be studied in an autonomous manner.
+In prior work on homogeneous interactions, the population-level behavior is a Markov process, and standard techniques for Markov processes could be applied to prove the accuracy of MFAs.
+However, since we allow for {\it arbitrary} interactions between agents in this work, the population-level behavior is {\it not} Markov due to the lack of symmetry in the system.
+To get around this issue, we construct a family of auxiliary processes which {\it can} be studied in an autonomous manner.
 At the same time, our design of the auxiliary processes ensures that we do not incur a significant loss in our ultimate probabilistic bounds.
-Indeed, we are able to show that the probability of error between the population process and the NIMFA decays exponentially in $N$ when interactions are locally dense, which is also known to be the case for homogenous interactions \cite{BenaimWeibull, sandholm_staudigl_2018}.
-For details, see Theorem \ref{thm:deviation}. }
+Indeed, we are able to show that the probability of error between the population process and the NIMFA decays exponentially in $N$ when interactions are locally dense, which is also known to be the case for homogeneous interactions \cite{BenaimWeibull, sandholm_staudigl_2018}.
+For details, see Theorem \ref{thm:deviation}.

-\revision{ {\it Choosing the right approximation} Although our results show that the NIMFA is generally more accurate than the classical MFA, it still leaves open the question of whether the classical MFA is still useful in cases where agent interactions are {\it not} locally dense.
+{\it Choosing the right approximation.} Although our results show that the NIMFA is generally more accurate than the classical MFA, it is still unclear whether the classical MFA is still useful in cases where agent interactions are {\it not} locally dense.
 Through simulations, we show that the answer depends on the {\it initial conditions} of the stochastic process.
-In particular, when agents' initial states are {\it random}, the classical MFA may still yield accurate predictions.
-On the other hand, we provide examples of more structured initial conditions for which the classical MFA leads to highly inaccurate predictions, while the NIMFA remains accurate.
-For details, see Section \ref{sec:choosing}.} \revision{
+When agents' initial states are {\it random}, the classical MFA may still yield accurate predictions.
+On the other hand, we show that under more structured initial conditions, the classical MFA leads to highly inaccurate predictions {in both transient and steady-state regimes}.
+For details, see Section \ref{sec:choosing}.